bsampietro/weirdy/README.md

 ## Usage

 Weirdy doesn't automatically log exceptions to avoid cluttering your application main code.
-There is a public method to log exceptions from anywhere in the code, and add extra information you want to keep.
+There is a public method to log exceptions:

 ``` ruby
 Weirdy.log_exception(exception, data = {})
 ```

 and there is also a method to use ONLY in controllers which automatically adds:
-URL, Params, Session, Method, User Agent, Referer and IP to the context data.
+URL, Params, Session, Cookies, Method, User Agent, Referer and IP to the context data.

 ``` ruby
 weirdy_log_exception(exception, data = {})
 ```

-where data is a hash with extra data you want to keep for each exception.
+where data is a hash with extra information you may want to keep to help you debug the error.

 In your ApplicationController you can do something like this: